needle-mirror/com.unity.ai.navigation/Documentation~/Glossary.md

 ## Prefab
 An asset type that allows you to store a GameObject complete with components and properties.
 The prefab acts as a template from which you can create new object instances in the scene.

+## Rasterization
+The process of generating an image by calculating pixels for each polygon or triangle in the geometry.
+This is an alternative to ray tracing.

 ## Rigidbody
 A component that allows a GameObject to be affected by simulated gravity and other forces.